Occupational Safety and Health Administration (OSHA), Labor.

-OSHA is requesting the OMB extend the approval of the information collection requirements necessitated by 29 CFR part 1926, subpart U—Blasting Operations and the Use of Explosives.
-The Agency will include this summary in its request to OMB to extend the approval of these information collection requirements.
+OSHA is requesting that OMB extend its approval of the collection of information requirements contained in the Standard on Blasting and the Use of Explosives.
+The Agency will include this summary in its request to OMB to extend the approval of these collections of information requirements.

 OMB Number: 1218-0217.

-Affected Public: Business or other for-profits; Not-for-profit organizations; Federal Government; State, local or tribal government.
+Affected Public: Business or other for-profits; Federal Government; State and Local or Tribal Government.

 Frequency: On occasion.

-Average Time Per Response: Time varies from five minutes to notify a hoist operator of blasting agents to eight hours to develop an alternative plan if an employer is unable to display adequate warning signs against the use of mobile transmitters during blasting operations.
+Average Time per Response: Time varies from 5 minutes (.08 hour) to notify a hoist operator of blasting agents to 8 hours to develop an alternative plan if an employer is unable to display adequate warning signs against mobile transmitters during blasting operations.

 Estimated Cost (Operation and Maintenance): $800,000.